toppratyush007/kinesis-demo/README.md

 # kinesis-demo
-kinesis-demo-showing issues with concurrent execution
+kinesis-demo-showing issues with concurrent consumption from the same queue

 The issue is that both of these consumers do not seem to be working concurrently and as soon as the application starts, one of these two start polling and receiving records but not both.